Minnesota State Auditor: History

 The state auditor's office has its origins in the Minnesota Territory, when the territorial governor appointed an auditor to ensure that both territorial and county finances were in good order and handled properly.
 This function continued with an elected state auditor upon Minnesota's entry into the Union on May 11, 1858, and lasted until a 1973 reorganization of state government.
 During the intervening years, the state auditor acted as the comptroller for the whole of state government.
-In that capacity, the state auditor maintained the statewide accounting system, preaudited state agency vouchers and claims against the state, approved the disbursement of public funds out of the state treasury, and monitored county finances.
+In that capacity, the state auditor prescribed and maintained the statewide accounting system, preaudited claims by and against the state, issued warrants on the state treasury in payment of claims approved, monitored county finances, and managed the state's land records.
 Following reorganization, the responsibilities of the state auditor's office were transferred to a state agency known today as the Department of Management and Budget.
 The Office of the State Auditor then shifted to its present role, which was previously handled by the public examiner, a Cabinet official appointed by the governor that audited local governments and state agencies alike.
 Following elimination of the Department of the Public Examiner, the elected state auditor took on the duty of supervising and auditing local government finances.
 At the same time, audits and evaluations of state agency financial management and performance were reassigned to a newly created office of legislative auditor, which is appointed by and reports to the Legislative Audit Commission.
 Aside from the statewide single audit, which was transferred from the legislative auditor to the state auditor beginning in 2021, this division of auditing responsibility has remained constant since 1973.

-Territorial Auditors
+Territorial auditors

-State Auditors
+State auditors

 The state auditor's term of office was originally three years.
 In 1883, voters approved a constitutional amendment changing it to four years.